 Modernity has solved the Maslow problems – covering our basic human needs.
 From here on work and material gain have become the key elements on which we base our identity.
 For many people it has become more about what I am rather than who I am.

 The Enlightenment has brought us rationality.
 The emphasis started to move more and more towards economic results.
 In this materialistic environment, many people have stopped having ‘thinking conversations’ between me and myself (reasoning).
 A process that has more to do with figuring who you are and what we think..

 We need now more than ever active participation from the people in the political decision making processes.
 One of my suggestions here is to built this up from the bottom.
 At the local level of communities and cities there is still plenty of opportunity for people to be active involved in the shaping of these communities.
+Here there is still a significant level of trust in the truth.
 Something that has become increasingly more difficult at national levels.

 First, he states that truth telling is the default position of the human brain.
 While this is a rational process, in the end, the final decision depends on more primitive emotional brain processes.
 This is where the problem starts if you do not go through thorough thought processes.
 Decision become more emotionally based rather than rationally based.
 Another effect of the emotional process is once the brain does not believe in an issue you will start feeling disgusted about that issue.
 This stops any rational thinking about the issue.
 It is something we all will have experienced one time or another.
 Marketing and politics are using this to emotionally influence us to ‘buy’ their product and paint the other ‘product’ as inferior.
 Their aim is not to be truthful to you but to get you to ‘buy’ their product.